dpomier/haxe-yield/README.md

 The `yield` metadata defines iterator blocks and indicates that the function, operator (see [operator overloading](https://haxe.org/manual/types-abstract-operator-overloading.html)), or accessor in which it appears is an iterator.

-When defining an iterator with `yield`, an extra class is implicitly created to hold the state for an iteration likewise implementing the [Iterator&lt;T&gt;](http://api.haxe.org/Iterator.html) or [Iterable&lt;T&gt;](http://api.haxe.org/Iterable.html) pattern for a custom type (see [iterators](https://haxe.org/manual/lf-iterators.html) for an example).
+When defining an iterator with `yield` statements, an extra class is implicitly created to hold the state for an iteration likewise implementing the [Iterator&lt;T&gt;](http://api.haxe.org/Iterator.html) or [Iterable&lt;T&gt;](http://api.haxe.org/Iterable.html) pattern for a custom type (see [iterators](https://haxe.org/manual/lf-iterators.html) for an example).

 Usage
 -----